-I work for a research lab buried deep within the R&D division of a hearing aid manufacturer named GN ReSound, where a steady supply of problems to solve and expensive equipment to play with keep me occupied.
-I mostly utilize Java and MATLAB, but also occasionally maintain projects using Python, BeagleBones and Raspberry Pis.
-After ten years in this industry, as well as several years at government and academic labs, I’ve learned that scientists are pretty much the same everywhere.
-They all want to use MATLAB (or LabVIEW), they like LaTeX, and will stubbornly refuse to change their ways unless gently “persuaded”.
-Which is why I keep a cricket bat near my desk.
+Previously I worked for a research lab buried deep within the R&D division of a hearing aid manufacturer named GN ReSound, where a steady supply of problems to solve and expensive equipment to play with kept me occupied.
+I mostly utilized Java and MATLAB, but also occasionally maintained projects using Python, BeagleBones and Raspberry Pis.

 Before moving to Chicago, I went to college at St. John’s University where I cut my teeth on C++ and graduated with a BA in Computer Science.
 Then I worked as a student intern for Sandia National Laboratories.
 That summer job turned into a 4-year, ongoing project: writing linear algebra libraries for supercomputers.
 It also became the subject of my Master’s thesis at the University of Illinois at Chicago and while I was slaving over a hot stew of MPI and templates, we even won an award for it.

 I grew up just south of the Mississippi River in the Twin Cities of Minnesota.
 I can’t actually say that the land of 10,000 lakes turned me into some kind of TED-talk-giving nature survivalist advocate.
 But the nerd that those Mississippi woods produced not only grew up to become a math master, he also became a lifeguard and (to this day) a backwoods, boundary waters enthusiast.